-As at December 31, 2015, the Corporation had cash and cash equivalents of \$549,076 (\$310,736 - at December 31, 2014) and restricted deposits of \$1,248,000 \$344,049 of which is held in assets classified as held for sale) (\$1,248,017 - at December 31, 2014) and a working capital shortfall of \$249,341,174 (\$201,718,503 at December 31, 2014).
+As at March 31, 2016, the Corporation had cash and cash equivalents of \$1,195,164 (\$549,076 - at December 31, 2015) and restricted deposits of \$903,951, \$Nil of which is held in assets classified as held for sale) (\$1,248,000 and \$334,049 respectively- at December 31, 2015) and a working capital shortfall of \$313,573,251 (\$249,341,174 as at December 31, 2015).

-The Corporation's available funds are not sufficient to fund the continuing operations of the exploration work in Romania, working capital requirements and corporate administration.
+As at March 31, 2016, the Corporation's available funds were not sufficient to fund the continuing operations of the exploration work in Romania, working capital requirements and corporate administration.
 The Corporation will need to secure additional financing in the future in order to meet the Corporation's requirements for funding of continuing operations.
 Nevertheless, there is no assurance that these initiatives will be successful or sufficient.
 These circumstances lead to material uncertainties and therefore significant doubt as to the ability of the Corporation to meet its obligations as they become due and, accordingly, the ultimate appropriateness of use of the accounting principles applicable to a going concern.
+(See also "Subsequent events")

-The audited consolidated financial statements do not reflect adjustments to the carrying value of assets and liabilities or reported expenses and balance sheet classifications that would be necessary if the going concern assumption was not appropriate.
+The unaudited condensed interim consolidated financial statements do not reflect adjustments to the carrying value of assets and liabilities or reported expenses and balance sheet classifications that would be necessary if the going concern assumption was not appropriate.
 These adjustments could be material.

-As a result of delays in the completion of the construction at the RDM project, MRDM, as borrower, and the Corporation (as guarantor) have defaulted on certain covenants imposed under the Facility arrangement with Macquarie Bank.
-These covenant defaults relate to financial and operational difficulties experienced by the Corporation, including delays in commencement of production and unplanned cost overruns.
+As a result of delays in the completion of the construction at the RDM project, MRDM, as borrower, and the Corporation (as guarantor) had defaulted on certain covenants imposed under the Facility arrangement with Macquarie Bank.
+These covenant defaults related to financial and operational difficulties experienced by the Corporation, including delays in commencement of production and unplanned cost overruns.
 As a result, on October 18, 2013, MRDM and the Corporation entered into a Forbearance and Amendment Agreement, as subsequently amended from time to time, (the "Forbearance Agreement") with Macquarie Bank, under which the lenders have agreed to continue forbearing from exercising their rights under the Facility through April 1, 2016.
 On March 31, 2016, Macquarie Bank assigned all of it rights, title and interest in the Facility to Brio (see also "Disposition of MRDM").
 This has also resulted in the Corporation reclassifying all scheduled repayment under the Facility as current liabilities.